Breastfeeding and Mental Health: Navigating the Emotional Challenges

 - Set Realistic Expectations: Understand that breastfeeding is a learned process and it may take time to get comfortable.
 Every baby and mom is different, so be kind to yourself if it doesn’t come easily.

 - Consider Mixed Feeding: If exclusively breastfeeding feels overwhelming, consider supplementing with formula.
 Remember, feeding your baby in a way that works best for both of you is what matters most.
-And it's okay if your breastfeeding journey looks different than others.
+And it's okay if your breastfeeding process looks different than others.

 - Prioritize Self-Care: Make time for activities that help you relax and de-stress, whether taking short breaks, meditating, or asking for help with nighttime feedings.